mc.roleplayhub.com

 9. Sakura Water Park

-A place where Karakurans get to spend time with their families during all parts of the year except for winter.
-Swim team members can be seen practising here commonly, and is also a place where events are hosted, usually related to the summer season.
+A place where Karakurans spend time with their families throughout the year, except for winter.
+Swim team members can be seen practising here regularly, and it is also a venue for hosting events related to the summer season.

 10. Karakura Pier